nielsdimmers/ProductivityTools/README.md

 # Change log
 (most recent on top)

+## 2022-06-30 Status check
++ Added a check to see if status is empty and work around that

 ## 2022-06-28 Let's go public!
 + Moved to public repository
 + added default config.default.
 Enter details en rename to config to use this